Skip to main content

 Housing

 Students will live in dormitory-style housing.
-The housing facility is centrally located within walking distance of museums, churches, and metro and bus services.
+The housing facility provides convenient access to museums, churches, and metro and bus services.

 Plane NAVY-BIG-01.svg